All Episodes

 Next question, Terry, Zach P. Productions from YouTube.

-Well, I think the biggest ramification would be this death penalty issue, because if in fact the death penalty is something that the jury comes to the conclusion, I think that eight four new law that Governor DeSantis put into place will be something that not only the courts in Florida will be looking at, but an issue that could go back up to the Supreme Court.
+Well, I think the biggest ramification would be this death penalty issue, because if in fact the death penalty is something that the jury comes to the conclusion, I think that 8-4 new law that Governor DeSantis put into place will be something that not only the courts in Florida will be looking at, but an issue that could go back up to the Supreme Court.

 We saw with the Parkland shooter that that case was a case that was a death penalty case.

-And even in that case, they did not elect to have him convicted and have him uh put to death.
+And even in that case, they did not elect to have him convicted and have him put to death.

-So I think the death penalty is probably the biggest issue in this case.
+So, I think the death penalty is probably the biggest issue in this case.

 I think so too.

-And with that new law, and it'll be interesting to see how that holds up when it's challenged.
+And with that new law, it'll be interesting to see how that holds up when it's challenged.

-Uh TikTok question for you, Brian Buckmeyer.
+TikTok question for you, Brian Buckmeyer.

-There are very strict rules about what you can and cannot do in a courtroom, and oftentimes those rules are limiting the access that a defendant, especially when the person is incarcerated, may have with family.
+And oftentimes, those rules are limiting the access that a defendant, especially when the person is incarcerated, may have with family.

 Now, are there exceptions?